Andrew Jamiel: Glacier Boyz

 Jamiel has played in Fan Controlled Football (FCF) for the Glacier Boyz and in The Spring League (TSL) for the Sea Lions.

 In the 2022 season with the Glacier Boyz, Jamiel had 21 receptions, 323 yards, 8 TD's, and 4 XPs.

 On July 25, 2022, Jamiel had a workout with his hometown team, the New England Patriots.

 Orlando Guardians

-On November 16, 2022, Jamiel was drafted by the Orlando Guardians with the 13th overall pick in the 2nd round of the Phase 1: Skill Players portion of the 2023 XFL Draft.
+On November 16, 2022, Jamiel was drafted by the Orlando Guardians with the 13th overall pick in the 2nd round of the Phase 1: Skill Players portion of the 2023 XFL draft.
+The Guardians folded when the XFL and USFL merged to create the United Football League (UFL).